3DOM-FBK/NeRFBK/README.md

 NeRFBK was created by the [3D Optical Metrology unit (3DOM)](https://3dom.fbk.eu/) of Fondazione Bruno Kessler (FBK).

-The Statue set of images belongs to the ENRICH dataset, available here: https://github.com/davidemarelli/ENRICH
+The Statue set of images is part of the ENRICH dataset, available here: https://github.com/davidemarelli/ENRICH
 ENRICH: multi-purposE dataset for beNchmaRking In Computer vision and pHotogrammetry Davide Marelli, Luca Morelli, Elisa Mariarosaria Farella, Simone Bianco, Gianluigi Ciocca, Fabio Remondino, 2-23.
 ISPRS Journal of Photogrammetry and Remote Sensing, Volume 198, Pages 84-98.

-The UAV set of images belongs to the USEGEO project, available here: https://usegeo.fbk.eu
+The UAV set of images is part of the USEGEO project, available here: https://usegeo.fbk.eu

-The Dortmund set of images belongs to the ISPRS/EuroSDR Benchmark for Multi-Platform Photogrammetry, available here: https://www2.isprs.org/commissions/comm2/icwg-2-1a/benchmark_main/
+The Dortmund set of images is part of the ISPRS/EuroSDR Benchmark for Multi-Platform Photogrammetry, available here: https://www2.isprs.org/commissions/comm2/icwg-2-1a/benchmark_main/
 ISPRS Benchmark for Multi-Platform Photogrammetry.
 Nex, F., Gerke, M., Remondino, F., Przybilla H.-J., Bäumker, M., Zurhorst, A., 2015.
 ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Vol. II-3/W4, pp.135-142.